Least Volume Analysis: Theoretical Analysis of Least Volume

 \subsection{Is it Safe to Prune Trivial Latent Dimensions?}

-After training an autoencoder with least volume, we can expect several latent dimensions learned by the encoder $e$ to have STDs close to zero.
-Although such latent set $\mathcal{Z}$ is not exactly in the form of $\mathcal{Z}'\times c$ in Corollary~\ref{corollary:prune} for us to apply $\pi$, we can still regarded its dimensions of marginal STDs as trivial latent dimensions, in the sense that \emph{pruning} them\textemdash \ie, fixing their value at their mean\textemdash will not induce much difference to the decoder $g$'s reconstruction, provided that $g$'s Lipschitz constant is not large.
-This is justified by the following theorem, whose proof is presented in \S\ref{sec:proof_thm3}. \begin{theorem} Suppose the STD of latent dimension $i$ is $\sigma_i$.
-If we fix $z_i$ at its mean $\bar{z}_i$ for each $i\in P$ where $P$ is the set of indices of the dimensions we decide to prune, then the $L_2$ reconstruction error of the autoencoder with a $K$-Lipschitz decoder $g$ increases by at most $K \sqrt{\sum_{i\in P} \sigma_i^2}$. \end{theorem}
+Suppose a latent set $\gZ$ has several STDs close to zero after numerical optimization.
+Although such $\gZ$ is not exactly in the form of $\gZ'\times c$ in Corollary~\ref{corollary:prune} for us to apply $\pi$, we can still regarded its latent dimensions of marginal STDs as trivial, in the sense that \emph{pruning} them\textemdash \ie, fixing their value at their mean\textemdash will not induce much difference to the decoder $g$'s reconstruction, provided that $g$'s Lipschitz constant is not large.
+This is justified by the following theorem. \begin{theorem} Suppose the STD of latent dimension $i$ is $\sigma_i$.
+If we fix $z_i$ at its mean $\bar{z}_i$ for each $i\in P$ where $P$ is the set of indices of the dimensions we decide to prune, then the $L_2$ reconstruction error of the autoencoder with a $K$-Lipschitz decoder $g$ increases by at most $K \sqrt{\sum_{i\in P} \sigma_i^2}$. \end{theorem} \begin{proof} Suppose the reconstruction error $\epsilon$ is measured by $L_2$ distance in the data space as $\epsilon = \E\|x - \hat{x}\| = \E\|x - g\circ e(x)\| = \E\|x - g(z)\|$.
+Let the new reconstruction error after latent pruning be $\tilde{\epsilon} = \E\|x - \tilde{x}_P\| = \E\|x - g\circ p_P \circ e(x)\| = \E\|x - g(\tilde{z}_P)\|$, where $p_P$ is the pruning operator defined by $[\tilde{z}_P]_i = [p_P(z)]_i = $.
+Then due to the subadditivity of norm and the $K$-Lipschitz continuity of $g$ we have